followmyutopia/devextreme-documentation/concepts/05 Widgets/FilterBuilder/020 Integrate with a Widget.md

 ---

-To filter data, update the data source's [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) according to the built filter expression stored in the [value](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/#value) option.
+To filter data, update the data source's [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) according to the built filter expression.
 The following code does this on a button click:

 ---
 #####jQuery